Prudential Loan Fund FAQs

 When can I apply?

-There are two application periods for the Prudential Loan Fund, typically in April and October.
+There are two application periods for the Prudential Loan Fund, typically in spring and fall.
 Please check the Prudential Loan Fund website for upcoming deadlines.

 How much of a loan can I request?